Sizewell C new nuclear power station

 The application process

-After EDFE submits their application, the Planning Inspectorate will decide within 4 weeks whether or not to accept it.
+The Planning Inspectorate has to decide within 4 weeks whether or not to accept EDF's application.
 If they do, then we have a chance to register as Interested Parties.
 It is crucial that we all do this, so that we can take part in the examination.
 To begin with, each person sends in a summary of their objections.

 Please get in touch with us and send your email so that we can let you know when you can register your interest.
 There are only a few weeks in which to do this.
 We will then guide you through the examination process.

 Please help us stop this hideous monster and tell EDF that Sizewell C is not wanted.